redibox/core/docs/pubsub-hook.md

 **Parameters:**
  - **channels**: `String || Array` , A string or array of strings of channels to subscribe to.
  - **listener**: `Function` , Your event listener.
- - **subscribedCallback**: `Function` , callback to be called once subscribed, first param is an error.
  - **timeout**: `Number` , **Optional** timeout ms - timeout after specified length of time, listener is called with a timeout event (`event.timeout`).

 **Example:**